 All students enrolled at Peirce College are expected to give prompt and thorough attention to their academic responsibilities, to extend courtesy and respect to the faculty and employees of the College, and to respect their fellow students.
-In addition, each student is responsible for his/her own actions and for ensuring that his/her personal conduct while on the College premises2 complies with the standards established by the College.
+In addition, each student is responsible for his/her own actions and for ensuring that his/her personal conduct while on the College premises2, including participating in synchronous learning and attending online College events, complies with the standards established by the College.
 This Code of Student Conduct and Responsibility has been developed to promote student growth, to provide students with due process, and to uphold the College's educational mission and standards.